crossplane/crossplane/docs/guides/vault-injection.md

 ## Configure provider-aws

-One `provider-aws` is installed and running, you will want to create a `ProviderConfig` that specifies the credentials in the filesystem that should be used to provision managed resources that reference this `ProviderConfig`.
+Once `provider-aws` is installed and running, you will want to create a `ProviderConfig` that specifies the credentials in the filesystem that should be used to provision managed resources that reference this `ProviderConfig`.
 Because the name of this `ProviderConfig` is `default` it will be used by any